statiqdev/Statiq.Web/CONTRIBUTING.md

 - Add a .nuspec file if appropriate
 - Apply the code analysis ruleset by opening Analyze, Configure Code Analysis
 - Install the StyleCop.Analyzers NuGet package into the project
+- Enable XML documentation file output in the build settings for the project for *both* Debug and Release configurations

 # Updating Documentation